isomerpages/nlb-learning/_careers/Adults Seniors/Programmes.md

 Topics covered:

-•	Identifying Information Needs
+- Identifying Information Needs

-•	Business Information Resources used for Market Intelligence
+- Business Information Resources used for Market Intelligence

 Click here to learn more about this programme.

-## **Research for Starting, Managing and Growing your Business**
+## **Research for Starting, Managing and Growing your Business**{: .has-text-ruby}
 ![Alt text for image on Isomer site](/images/career/Career-Prog-AS-Placeholder-05.png)

 Learn how to conduct effective business and market research to meet your information needs.
 This workshop aims to build your business research competence to retrieve information related to market intelligence such as company reports, country profile analyses and up-to-date industry trends.